seanmonstar/seanmonstar.github.io/_posts/tumblr/2010-09-02-mvc-in-mootools-views.md

 ### Templating

 Here’s a nice mix of HTML and JavaScript.
-No tricky string concatenation<sup id="fnref:1"><a href="#fn:1" class="footnote-ref" role="doc-noteref">1</a></sup>.
+No tricky string concatenation[^1].
 You just have to put your JavaScript inside tags like you would in PHP.

     <ul id="Tasks">
     <% tasks.forEach(function(task) { %>